Learn to dance Salsa & Cha Cha

 Our Partnerwork classes are run for the whole half term and you willneed to book and pay as a couple for the whole course.
 This way we are working with the same group for a number of weeks and this make the learning process easier than with drop in classes where you have to keep going back to the beginning every time someone new joins the class.

 We teach LA Style Salsa On1.
 Made famous by the likes of Johnny Vasquez & Fernando Sosa.

 We teach Salsa On2 , Puerto Rican style.
 We also demonstrate the difference between dancing On2 New York Style & On2 Puerto Rican Style.
 We allow students to choose whether to dance traditional Puerto Rican (with the man breaking forward on2 or the more common, modern day version with the man breaking back on2 which is in line with New York style and makes transitioning between the two styles easier).

 This is the freestyle / street style of Cha Cha which was developed from Salsa in the 1950s by the Cuban charanga violinist, composer and music director, Enrique Jorrin.
 It differs greatly from Ballroom Cha Cha and we explain the differences to you.

 Our in-person Salsa classes are 'social' dance classes.
 Which means we are not working towards competitions or exams.

-Before Covid19 restrictions were in place, we would switch partners regularly throughout the class.
-Even if you attended with your own partner you would switch with other students.
+We switch partners regularly throughout the class.
+Even if you attend with your own partner you will switch with other students.
 This helps Leaders and Followers to learn faster by understanding how to Lead or Follow with other people and creates a richer learning experience.